 I’ve been making this dish for years and it is a HUGE favorite!
 You are going to love this recipe.
 The ingredients are in your cupboard and refrigerator.
-It’s simple to make and it’s super duper yummy!
+It’s simple to make and its super-duper yummy!
 I promise your “littles” will be slurping it down.

-To begin, you need to marinade 3 boneless, skinless chicken breast in…get this…Kraft Sun Dried Tomato Salad Dressing.
+You’ll need 3 boneless, skinless chicken breasts.
+For the marinade I use Kraft Sun Dried Tomato Salad Dressing.
 Seriously!
 This is my favorite dressing for marinade.
 Steaks or Chicken, you can’t go wrong.
 It’s amazing!
 (Thank you Kraft!)
-Place your chicken breast in a gallon zip lock baggie and pour 1 cup of dressing over them.
-Throw them in the refrigerator, walk away, dance away…whatever pleases you…lol… and let them do their thing.
+I have bottles of this on hand during the summer months!

-I’ll be honest…I knew my weekend was going to be NUTS… so I placed mine in the bag on Friday and didn’t grill them till yesterday!
+I’ll be honest…I knew my weekend was going to be NUTS… so I placed mine in the bag on Friday and didn’t grill them till Sunday!
 So, you can marinade 4 hours or you can marinade them for 48.
 Either way you’ll be okay.

-In another large pot, filled half way with water, bring the water to a boil so you can cook your fettuccine noodles.
-This is also good time to start grilling that chicken!
+While the noodles are cooking it is good time to start grilling that chicken!
 Send your grill master out with those chicken breasts, or you can also cook them in a skillet on top of the stove!
 I’ve done it both ways and it turns out beautifully.
 Just be sure to cook them till the juices run clear!

 In a large casserole dish, layer the fettuccine, then the broccoli.
 Next, slice your grilled marinated chicken strips into 1/4 inch slices.
 Pour the warm Alfredo sauce over the fettuccine and broccoli.
 Then lay your chicken strips on top.
 Sprinkle with shredded Parmesan.
 That’s it!
 You are done!
 Hooray You!

-Isn’t it mouthwatering?(I’m drooling right now and I even had the leftovers for lunch!
-I’m so pathetic in my love affair with food!)
-So simple to make, yet so beautiful.
+Grilled Chicken Alfredo is so simple to make, yet so beautiful.
 The great thing about this dish is that if you don’t like broccoli, don’t add it.
 If you like more chicken, grill it.
 If you like your Alfredo sauce thin…add more milk…if you like thick…add less.
 If you have kids that just want noodles and sauce…easy peasy to scoop from the side.